vmassuchetto/wp-better-front-page-ui/readme.txt

 == TODO ==

-* Flush Rules on activation and Reset rules to default on plugin deactivation
 * Adds the possibility to users add links to home and blog to the menu

 == Changelog ==

+= 0.02 =

+* Better options handling.
+* Flush on activate and deactivate.
+* Template functions.

 = 0.01 =